SAFedorov/MathematicaUtilities/README.md

 ??
 ScaleX
 ```

-## General overview
+## Overview

-The most commonly useful functions in my experience are
+The functions that I presonally used most are

 - `ScaleY`, `ScaleX`, `ShiftY` and `ShiftX` can rescale a list of xy data in X and Y directions and shift the origin in a single command.

 - `SelectRange` – pick data points which x values belong to a certain range.
 Also the lower-level function `InRangeQ` that it uses is useful per se.
-- `IntegrateXY` – a routine that efficiently integrates y(x) represented as a xy list and nicely handles arbitrary x boundaries and disjoined intervals (say, x ranging from 1 to 1.5 *and*  2 to 2.5)
+- `IntegrateXY` – a routine that efficiently integrates y(x) represented as a xy list and nicely handles arbitrary x boundaries and disjoined intervals (say, of x ranging from 1 to 1.5 *and*  2 to 2.5, which is handy for outlier exclusion).
-- `Average` – performs a running average of an xy list with subsequent downsampling.
-It takes care so that the averaging region is always centered around the corresponding downsampled x values.
+- `Average` – performs a running average of an xy list over x with subsequent downsampling.
+It takes care to properly center the averaged y value around the downsampled x values.

-- `FindLogFit` – Fitting on log scale.
-Can be used to make fitting more robust when the magnitude of data in one trace spans several different scales.
+- `FindLogFit` – the same as `FindFit`, but with the error defined on log scale.
+Can be used to make fitting more robust.
-- `ThreadFindFit` – threads a fitting function over a list of xylists, possibly restricting to the x values within a certain interval.
+- `ThreadFindFit` – applies a fitting function over a list of xylists, possibly restricting to the x values within a certain interval.
 - `LoadDataSeries` – loads files that have parameters in their name (say "spectrum_power_x_mW.txt") and returns data vs parameter
 - Test patterns can be also useful, for example see `FunctionQ` or `XYListQ`.

 These functions are typically automatically threaded over lists of xy traces.

-The plotting package includes the definitions of a few gradient color sets (e.g. `redColors` and `blueColors`).
-These gradients are handy for quickly beautifying plots.
-Also there are:
+The plotting package includes:
-- `ListPlotJ` – a family of functions that plot discrete data points and lines that join them at the same time.
-This is a surprisingly annoying thing to implement in Mathematica.
+* definitions of gradient color sets (e.g. `redColors` and `blueColors`) for quickly beautifying plots.
-- `PlotExplorer`  - a function that makes Mathematica plots interactive by adding zoom capabilities.
-Can be slow for large datasets.
+- `ListPlotJ` – a family of functions that plot discrete data points and continuous lines joining them.
+This is surprisingly annoying to implement using built-in Mathematica functions.

 ## Sub-packages

 * `DataAnalysis` - Functions operating with lists of `{x, y}` and `{x, y, z}` data, data matching patterns, fitting routines, batch data analysis etc.
 * `CellReuse` - Functions for copying Mathematica cells with replacing name tags.
 Enables reusing once-written code for diffrent input data while keeping all variables simultaneously in the global scope.
 * `Plotting` - Color lists, plotting options and a few plotting functions beyond the Mathematica standard catalog.
-* `Fourier` - High-level routines for performing Discrete Fourier Transform on `XYList`s.
+* `Fourier` - High-level routines for Discrete Fourier Transforms on `XYList`s.
-* `FemTools` - Function for importing and processing data generated by COMSOL (such as tables with results of parametric sweeps), and efficient integration routines for functions defined on 2D triangular and 3D tetrahedral meshes.
+* `FemTools` - Function for importing and processing data generated by COMSOL (such as tables with results of parametric sweeps), and integration of data defined over 2D triangular and 3D tetrahedral meshes using interpolation.

  ## Applications